 This process has hardware origins, in contrast to other processes that are usually related to software functionality.
 Hardware interrupts is the mechanism that makes possible the correct interaction between all hardware components you have installed on the motherboard of your PC and the central processing unit (CPU).
 Interrupts are generated by a special unit on the motherboard.

-System Interrupts consumes a lot of hardware capacity, what can I do?
+System Interrupts takes 100% CPU, what can I do?

 Usually, this process takes a very low amount of CPU/RAM – about 0.1-0.5%.
 But in case of different troubles, it can raise up to 20-30%, which is a serious impact on the total system performance.
+When things turn critical, it can take almost 100% CPU.
 There can be two reasons why such problems occur – driver issues and hardware problems.

 Driver problems are more often, and it is quite easy to fix this problem.
 Almost all hardware vendors publish the latest drivers versions on their official website, so you just need to google the corresponding phrase (“drivers for %hardware-name-and-model%”).
 But stay away from pseudo driver updating apps!
 They do not disclose the source of the drivers they offer, so you can get a thing that will make the performance even worse, or even a virus instead of the driver.

 Hardware issues are much harder to solve.
+When you see System Interrupts taking 100% of your CPU, it is likely the hardware issue.
 First, you need to identify which device has a problem.
 Search the Device Manager in the Windows Search, open it, and see the list of the devices you have.
 Also, hold the Task Manager open, in order to check if something was changed.

 In the Device Manager, you need to be careful with disabling the components, since some of them may be vital for PC functioning.
 Here is the list of categories you can edit without any fears: